enlightn/enlightn-docs/getting-started/github-bot.md

 8. Finally, add your `ENLIGHTN_USERNAME` and `ENLIGHTN_API_TOKEN` [secrets to your Github repository or organization](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) if you haven't already.

 After the above steps, you're all set.
 On your next pull request, the Enlightn Github bot will be available to "review" and comment on your pull requests.
 How cool is that! :sunglasses:

+## Steps to Uninstall

+If you want to uninstall the Enlightn Github bot from some of your repositories, just visit the [Repositories section](https://www.laravel-enlightn.com/repositories) on the Enlightn website and click on the "**Add Github Repositories**" button.
+This will take you to a Github page where you will see the option to configure the Enlightn Github app on your organizations.
+Click on the relevant organization and then click on the "Uninstall" button on the bottom.

 ## Information Shared With The Enlightn Bot